 As well as the very real issues the novel tackles, I also enjoyed the cast of characters we get introduced to, some of whom we grow to love dearly and others who are much less likeable, but still important to the story.
 I loved reading as a lifelong friendship develops between Evelyn and Harry Cameron, who is one of the first people to believe in her and who genuinely cares for her, without wanting something in return.
 They have one of the most beautiful friendships I’ve had the pleasure to read, and I think everyone deserves to have at least one person in their lives who understands them the way these characters understand, support and respect each other.
 It goes without saying, but Harry was definitely my favourite of the seven husbands.

 “If there are all different types of soul mates,” I told Harry one afternoon, when the two of us were sitting out on the patio with Connor, “then you are one of mine.”

 Underneath all the scandals and the seven marriages, which each have their own interesting origin story, the burning question on everyones mind is the obvious; who was the great love of Evelyns life?
 The answer, when we get it, is one of the most gorgeous love stories to ever grace the page.
-Evelyn and Celia St James first meet on the set of a movie they are starring in together, while they’re both unsure of the other at first but eventually they strike up a genuine friendship which develops into a lifelong love.
+Evelyn first meets the love of her life on the set of a movie they are starring in together, while they’re both unsure of the other at first but eventually they strike up a genuine friendship which develops into a lifelong love.

 “People think that intimacy is about sex.
 But intimacy is about truth.
 When you realize you can tell someone your truth, when you can show yourself to them, when you stand in front of them bare and their response is ‘you’re safe with me’- that’s intimacy.”